Lydia Mungherera: Early life and education

 Mungherera who has five siblings (Including the late Dr Margaret Mungherera) was born to the late Joyce Mungherera.
 She attended Nakasero Primary School and Gayaza High School for her secondary education and was admitted to Makerere University where she studied Medicine.

-She was diagnosed with HIV in 1997 in South Africa where she had been working for about, about 8 years she was brought back to Uganda where she started on ARVs treatment and made a recovery and in 1998.
+She was diagnosed with HIV in 1997 in South Africa where she had been working for about 8 years she was brought back to Uganda where she started on ARVs treatment and made a recovery and in 1998.

 Career

 Mungherera qualified as a doctor in 1984, started working with communities in 1998.
 She worked as a Medical doctor in South Africa for about 8 years as a doctor.
 She joined TASO in 1999,was elected President Uganda Medical Association in 2000 and later became President World Medical Association in 2013 ,In 2004, she founded Mamas Club and is the Executive Director, Mamas Club Uganda and co-founded Uganda Cares in Masaka, to offer free anti-retroviral drugs to people living with HIV.
 She is also Co-Founder, The Global Athena Network.

 Serves as a delegate on the Programme Coordinating Board (PCB) where she represents African NGOs on the UNAIDS board since 2003, Board member at Uganda AIDS Commission (UAC) and is on the Health Policy Advisory Committee (HPAC).

 Member, The International Community of Women Living With HIV.

 Member of the Doctors fraternity Uganda Medical Association(UMA).

 Member of the Men Engage Gender Equality Network of Uganda, which is a platform for she uses to emphasize men's roles in sexual and reproductive health Rights.